Home Student Ministries Outreach Ministries Prayer Connection Volunteers Education Downloads Contact Us

 From the Community

 “You guys are doing an amazing job in Durham.
 I never believed churches and ministries could come together like this... totally for you; I salute you.”
-Pastor
+Local Pastor

 From Around the World